anjin-viktor/watermark-detection-threshold-selection/README.md

 # Watermark Detection Threshold Selection

-This repository contains Python scripts, a C++ implementation of watermarks, and evaluation results used in the article *"Selecting Detection Threshold for Correlation-Based Digital Watermarks Through F-Score Optimization."*
+This repository contains Python scripts, C++ implementation of watermarks, and evaluation results used in the article *"Detection threshold selection for correlation based digital image watermarks through F-score optimization"*

 ## Annotation
-The proposed approach for selecting the detection threshold for digital watermarks utilizes correlation estimation at the detection stage.
-The method involves an algorithm for estimating the F-score to determine the optimal detection threshold using an image dataset.
-Finding the optimal detection threshold is achieved by optimizing the introduced F-score.
-The behavior of the F-score function is analyzed, enabling a reduction in the complexity of maximization.
-The effectiveness of various optimization algorithms for maximizing the F-score is compared, and the number of images sufficient to achieve reliable results is evaluated.
+The approach for selecting the detection threshold for correlation based digital image watermarks is proposed.
+The watermark detection process is treated as a binary classification problem, enabling the use of the F-score as a quality metric.
+Within this framework, the optimal detection threshold corresponds to the maximum F-score value.
+The F-score is computed over a set of test images and a predefined set of operations that simulate distortions introduced during transmission or watermark removal attacks.
+Methods for improving the computational efficiency of F-score maximization are proposed.
+The proposed threshold selection approach is compared with a statistical based threshold selection method.

-In the process of detecting digital watermarks using the correlation method, the tested image is classified as either containing or not containing a specific watermark.
-Thus, digital watermark detection is a binary image classification task.
-This allows the use of the F-score to evaluate the quality of watermark detection at different threshold values.
+In the process of detecting digital watermarks using the correlation based digital watermarking method, the tested image is classified as either containing or not containing a tested watermark.
+That means the digital watermark detection can be threated as a binary image classification.
+This allows the use of the F-score to evaluate the quality of watermark detection.
 To calculate the F-score based on the detection threshold, an experiment is conducted on a set of images that includes both images with embedded watermarks and images without them.
-The number and types of detection procedure triggers are then counted.

-By iterating through threshold values, a graph of the F-score as a function of the detection threshold can be constructed.
-The figure below shows the results of calculating the F-score using the proposed method for 8,091 images from the Flickr8K database.
+By iterating through threshold values, the graph of the F-score as a function of the detection threshold can be plitted.
+The figure below shows the results of calculating the F-score using the proposed method for 8091 images from the Flickr8K database.
 The horizontal axis of the graph represents the detection threshold values tested during the computational experiment.
-The vertical axis represents the calculated F-score values, which range from 0 to 1.
+The vertical axis represents the calculated F-score values.
 The red dots indicate the detected optimum of the F-score.

 ![Detection Threshold Graph](./results/images/dct_watermark_5.png)

 The graph below shows the deviation of detection threshold values found using F-score optimization methods on reduced image sets.

-The horizontal axis represents the number of images used in the experiment, while the vertical axis shows the absolute difference between the detection threshold value calculated through F-score optimization using the number of images specified on the horizontal axis and the detection threshold value obtained through F-score optimization on the full set of 8,091 images.
+The horizontal axis represents the number of images used in the experiment, and the vertical axis shows the absolute difference between the detection threshold value calculated through F-score optimization using the number of images specified on the horizontal axis and the detection threshold value obtained through F-score optimization on the full set of 8091 images.

 ![F-Score Deviation Graph](./results/images/DeltaFScore.png)